oceanspace/oceanspace.github.io/_posts/2020-12-31-my-pandemic-reading-list.md

 My reading list for 2020.

-Themes: gender, race, and writing.
+Themes: gender, race, and writing to cope with difficulty.